JetBrains/Qodana/topics/qodana-azure-pipelines.md

 ## Configuration

-You won't probably need other options than `args`: all other options can be helpful if you are configuring multiple `Qodana Scan` jobs in one workflow.
+This table contains the list of configuration options corresponding to the `inputs` block of a pipeline configuration and their analogs in the classic interface.

 <table>
    <tr>
-      <td>YAML option</td><td>UI element of the classic editor</td>
+      <td>YAML option</td><td>UI element of the classic interface</td>
       <td>Description</td>
       <td>Default Value</td>
    </tr>